 When to Start Charging Sales Tax?

 Self-employed also need to know when to start paying taxes.
 Tax calculator Canada is a good instrument for those who are new in this field.
 As soon as your business earns $30 thous. or more in total revenue in any quarter, you are expected to start collecting sales tax from your customers and pay them to the CRA.
 However, if you are running a business that earns under $30 thous. per year, you don’t have to charge sales taxes.
-When you are an employee, all the taxes are automatically taken off your salary, so employer do all the taxes instead of you.
+When you are an employee, all the taxes are automatically taken off your salary, so employer does all the taxes instead of you.
 Once, you are self-employed, tax calculator Canada can be used to find out how much taxes you have to pay.

-As for the individuals, in Canada they are required to pay the taxes if they are 18 or older and make more than $3,500 a year.
-Also, if you are an employee, your salary includes a half of your taxes and the rest is paid by your employer.
+As for the individuals, in Canada, they are required to pay the taxes if they are 18 or older and make more than $3,500 a year.
+Also, if you are an employee, your salary includes half of your taxes and the rest is paid by your employer.
 Self-employed are obliged to pay the full amount.

 One of the basic but important things to remember when it comes to taxes is the timing.
 For most Canadians, the deadline to file their tax returns is April 30.
 If you or your spouse/common-law partner is self-employed, you are required to file the return before June 15.
 Another nuance is that if you owe money to the CRA, you need to file and pay your bill like other taxpayers, otherwise, you will be charged interest.